-

 What engineering jobs can I do?

 Almost every gadget or built object you see has had a contribution from an engineer.
-The engineering field in the UK employs 5.6 million people.
+There are about half a million engineers working in the UK, while the industry as a whole employs almost two in 10 people in the workforce.
 So there are plenty of different job roles within the sector to choose from.
 Engineering careers include:

 Is a career in engineering for me?